 If you are looking for apres ski in the relatively quiet town of Champery, your best Le Gueullhi at the tram base station.
 Another option is Mitchells, Cafe du Centre, Ziggy's or Bar Des Guides up in town.

 If you are looking for nightlife, keep in mind that it really starts about 11pm (if at all).
 Try checking out Bar Le Levant for billards, then either La Crevase Bar/Disco or Le Farinet Nightclub.

 To reach the town of Champery, the best bet is to take a train which has two stops in town (the latter is next to the tram).
-The train serving Champery is a regional train that can be picked up from the main train station in Aigle.
+The train serving Champery is a regional AOMC train that can be picked up from the main train station in Aigle.
 The nearest airport is located in Geneva where you can pickup the train to Aigle.

-Overall, Champery is the 13th most popular snowboard & freeride destination of all 68 snowboarding resorts in Switzerland.
+Overall, Champery is the 14th most popular snowboard & freeride destination of all 81 snowboarding resorts in Switzerland.
 Several of the better snowboarding resorts are nearby Champery including Morzine, Avoriaz, Chatel, La Chapelle d Abondance, Abondance and Montriond.